bryanbraun/music-box-fun/readme.md

 ## Repo Overview

-This repo contains three services, each in their own directory:
+This repo contains two services, each in their own directory:

 - `site` - [A static frontend](site), written in plain JavaScript
 - `api` - [A backend API](api), using Rails::API and Postgres
-- `bot` - [A twitter bot](bot), written in NodeJS

 Each service has a README.
 There are also [some project-wide docs here](/docs).